DevDiner/erc1155-dapp/README.md

 - **Limited Token:**
   - Token 6 is limited to 100 mints.
 Attempts to mint beyond that will fail.
 - **MetaMask Requirement:**
   - The dApp enforces the use of MetaMask.
-If Phantom or another wallet is active, users will be prompted to disable it.
+If another wallet (like Phantom) is active, users will be prompted to disable it.
 - **Network Switching:**
-  - The dApp will automatically prompt you to switch to the Sepolia network if your wallet is on a different chain.
+  - The dApp automatically prompts you to switch to the Sepolia network if your wallet is on a different chain.
 - **Metadata Availability:**
   - If metadata doesn’t load immediately on OpenSea, click “Refresh Metadata” on your collection page or wait a few minutes for indexing.